-It is against California Department of Fish and Game regulations for private citizens to plant mosquitofish in waters of the state without a permit.
+It is against the California Department of Fish and Game Code Title 14, Section 238.5, for any person to transport or add mosquitofish to any water body in California without a permit.

 Mosquitofish (Gambusia affinis) are an integral part of the District’s mosquito control program and are a type of biological control to eliminate immature mosquitoes before they reach adulthood.
 This type of control method can be highly effective due to the predatory behavior of mosquitofish on mosquitoes in the larval and pupal stages.